spiral/docs/database/query-builders.md

 WHERE (`id` = 1 AND `status` = 'active')
 ```

-You can also specify custom comparision operators using nested arrays:
+You can also specify custom comparison operators using nested arrays:

 ```php
 $select->where([